Quickly Find The Right Footwear & Type For Your Feet

 No Stabilizing Shoes Needed

-Neutral is the most common type of foot.
-A neutral kind of foot lands on the heel and rolls forward while the gait cycle of running with the impact is distributed evenly across the forefoot.
-You also have a wide variety of shoes you can select from, from stabilizing, motion control, and cushioned shoes, depending on your feet's needs.
+A neutral foot type is the most common, with the foot landing on the heel and evenly distributing impact across the forefoot during the gait cycle.
+For neutral feet, you have a wide variety of shoes to choose from, including stabilizing, motion control, and cushioned shoes, depending on your specific needs.

-The more you run, the more frequently you'll need to replace your running shoes.
-As a rule of thumb, swap your old shoes for new ones every 300-500 miles or 4-6 months of routine running.
+The more you run, the more frequently you must replace your running shoes.
+As a general rule, it's recommended to swap your old shoes for new ones every 300-500 miles or every 4-6 months of regular running.

-Click the link on the step-by-step process to correctly measure you're your feet.
+Click the link on the step-by-step process to measure your feet correctly.

 "Choosing the right shoe size when shopping online?"